Would you break a rule for a cheaper airline ticket?

 Having American Airlines accuse anyone of deception is a little ironic, considering a recent study that found 95 percent of American’s fares are comprised of hidden fees.
 And it’s extra ironic, considering that American recently received a record $4.1 million government fine for violating federal rules.

-Still, Hacker fares are wrong.
+Still, hacker fares are wrong.
 The airline has placed restrictions on how to use its product, and you’ve agreed to obey the rules when you buy your ticket.
 But it is not nearly as wrong as the complicated and convoluted fare rules the airlines have created to squeeze more money from their customers.
+(Related: I tried to hack the system when I flew to Australia.
+But the system hacked me!)

 What are hacker fares?